Psychological Healing

 Liability and Tort Law

-For example, if two cars collide in an intersection, the police investigation must determine which driver is responsible for the crash and will therefore get the citation for a moving violation.
-If the damage is serious enough, the responsible driver may also face criminal charges.
-Finally, this responsibility also makes the driver vulnerable to being sued for damages according to tort law.
+Liability refers to being legally bound to make good for any damages caused.
+For example, if two cars collide in an intersection, the police investigation will determine which driver caused the crash, and if the damage is serious enough, the offending driver may not only face criminal charges but also may be vulnerable—that is, liable—to being sued for damages according to tort law, in a civil lawsuit.

-Notice, however, that all the principles of Christianity—turn the other cheek, forgive offenses, and so on—stand opposed to tort law.
-Justice according to criminal law is one thing, but suing for personal damages is another.
+Christianity, however, places limits on the concept of civil liability.
+All the principles of Christianity—turn the other cheek, forgive offenses, and so on—stand opposed to some aspects of tort law.
+When you are injured, or your property is damaged, seeking justice according to criminal law, or seeking compensation for damaged property, is one thing, but suing for personal damages, such as pain and suffering, against another Christian is another.

 Now indeed it is, in any case, a failure on your part that you have lawsuits against one another.
 Why not rather put up with injustice?
 Why not rather let yourselves be cheated?
 Instead, you inflict injustice and cheat, and this to brothers.